Richasy/Rodel.Agent/docs/en/chat-simple.md

 </div>

 > [!TIP]
-> Session options may vary depending on the current AI service.
-For "Open AI-like services," Open AI's parameter options will be uniformly applied, but this does not mean all parameters will be correctly processed.
-This depends on the capabilities of the specific service.
+> Session options vary according to the current AI service.
+For "Open AI-like services," Open AI's parameter options are applied uniformly, but this does not mean all parameters will be processed correctly, which depends on the specific service's capabilities.

-### Session List
+### Session History

-The lower part of the management panel is for managing the session list.
+The lower section of the management panel is the session list management.

-Note that the session list here is not the entire session list but dynamically displays grouped lists based on the currently selected `Service` / `Assistant` / `Session Preset`.
+Note that the session list here is not the entire session list but dynamically displays grouped lists based on the currently selected `service` / `agent` / `group`.

-This means that your chat sessions with Open AI will not be displayed in the Azure Open AI session list.
+This means your chat sessions with Open AI will not appear in the session list for Azure Open AI.

-This helps better categorize sessions and avoid confusion.
-However, it may also introduce a problem where indexing session records can be more difficult.
+This helps categorize sessions better and avoid confusion.
+However, it introduces a problem of indexing session records, which may be difficult.

-Therefore, a global session content search feature will be introduced later to solve this problem.
-(TBD)
+Thus, a global session content search feature will be launched to solve this issue (TBD).

-#### Session Renaming
+#### Rename Sessions

-For a new session, its name is `Casual Chat`, but sometimes we do not want the list full of casual chats.
+For a new session, its name is `Casual Chat`, but sometimes we don't want the list filled with Casual Chat.

-To better manage historical sessions, we need to rename the session title.
+To better manage historical sessions, we need to rename session titles.

-You can right-click on a session, and there are two renaming options in the menu:
+You can right-click on a session, and the menu will offer two renaming options:

 - Rename
 - Smart Rename

-Rename allows you to manually change the session title.
+Rename is self-explanatory; you can manually change the session title.

-Smart Rename lets the AI write the title based on the first message in the session.
+Smart Rename allows AI to write the title based on the first message in the session.

 > [!TIP]
-> When smart renaming, the AI service used is the current chat's AI service, so whether the name is appropriate depends on the model's capability.
+> During Smart Rename, the AI service used is the current chat AI service, so the accuracy of the title depends on the model's capabilities.
 >
-> Also, since session renaming itself is a call to the AI, consuming Tokens, it is manually triggered rather than automatic renaming.
+> Since session renaming itself is an AI call, it consumes tokens, hence it is manually triggered rather than automatically renamed.

+If you find manual renaming too cumbersome, you can enable `Auto Rename Conversations` in settings.